galsinai128/billing/README.md

 TODO:

-1) pagination (server and client) - currently get all items from entity list.
+1) pagination/ lazy load (server and client) - currently get all items from entity list.

 2) input validation in client - currently only checking if input is empty, need to check email/visa/ phone validity.

-3) docker

-4) e2e testing

-5) unit testing
+3) e2e + unit testing